PLACES 2027 | Host Community Proposal

 • Handle all finances and make final decisions and arrangements pertaining to hotels or lodging, caterers, and other vendors.

-• Work with the local host and stakeholder groups to identify potential conference sponsors and brainstorm fundraising ideas.
+• Lead sponsorship efforts; work with the local host and stakeholder groups to identify potential conference sponsors and brainstorm fundraising ideas.

 Selection Process